leannevu/adhdbodydouble/README.md

 # adhdbodydouble
 At my body double job, I constantly had multiple tabs open for access of information to complete my job as a body double.
 I spent a lot of time organizing assignments for students and determining what guidance I should give them.
 I wanted to come up with an application that would make my job easier.

-Read below for more information about adhdbodydouble.
+Read below for more information about adhdbodydouble (MYSQL/JAVA)

 EPIC -
 As a body double, I want to use an application to manage assignments for ADHD students, as well as accessing relevant information all in one place so that I can efficiently do my job